 How is Sex Addiction diagnosed?
 DSM-5 criteria?
 Is there a test?

-Since sex addiction isn't listed in the DSM-5, it can be hard to diagnose.
-If you notice that you struggle with compulsive sexual behavior, you might want to consult a doctor or mental health professional.
+Since sex addiction isn't listed in the DSM-5, formally diagnosing can be complex.
+Therefore, if you notice that you struggle with compulsive sexual behavior, you might want to consult a doctor or mental health professional.

-You will then undergo a psychological evaluation.
-You will be asked about your compulsions, fantasies, and behaviors related to sex.
-A doctor will also determine whether your behavior has impacted your relationships, academics, and job.
-If the present symptoms are severe, your doctor might diagnose you with sex addiction.
+You will likely then undergo a psychological evaluation, in which you will be asked about your compulsions, fantasies, and behaviors related to sex.
+A clinician will also help determine whether your behavior has impacted your relationships, academics or career.
+If the symptoms are persistent, your doctor may diagnose you with sex addiction or another related affliction.
+This evaluation can also help determine if in-patient or outpatient treatment is the best course of action (if care is needed).

-You can also get a self-assessment online.
-Birches Health offers a free, quick Sex Addiction Test that can help you determine if your sexual behaviors may be problematic.
-You won't have to wait for the results.
-What’s also beneficial about this assessment is that it’s safe and confidential.
+You can also take a free, quick self-assessment online.
+Birches Health offers a Sex Addiction Test that can help you determine if your sexual behaviors may be problematic.
+You won't have to wait for the results, which are secure and confidential.

 Warning Signs of Sex Addiction